• Skip to primary navigation

 • Key Tips:

-• Taste Test: Before you start wrapping all your gyozas, you can taste the filling for adjustments first.
-Heat up a small pan with a little oil, add about a teaspoon of filling, and cook thoroughly.
-Taste the filling and make any tweaks, if needed.
+• Taste Test: Heat up a small pan with a little oil, add about a teaspoon of filling, then cook & taste for adjustments before wrapping all the gyozas.

-• Start Small: It's much easier to start with 6 gyozas than with 10 since the pan will be heavier.
-Also, using a small pan with a small plate that fits within the pan gives you much more control when flipping.
+• Start Small: It’s much easier to start with 6 gyozas than with 10 since the pan will be bigger.
+Use a small pan with a small plate that fits within the pan to have control when flipping.

 Nutrition